julielk/Tennis-club/README.md

   ### **Home Page**
   * Home page setions gives details  if what Tennis club offer members Tennis coaching , Tennis Equipment and Tennis competitions.
-  * The home section show  important about the Tennis club what it offers.
+  * The home section show  important about the Tennis club what it offers

 ### **Gallery**
  *  The gallery page shows picture of coaching of  children and adults